saikatbaul/pms.github.io/README.md

     * Store officers can remove staff and delivery man.
     * Store officers can view customer list.

-3)	Medicine Management
+  * Medicine Management Features:
-Features:
-a)	Store officers and staff can add new medicine to the inventory.
+    * Store officers and staff can add new medicine to the inventory.
-b)	Store officers, staff and customers can perform search operations on medicines.
+    * Store officers, staff and customers can perform search operations on medicines.
-c)	Store officers, staff and customers can view the full medicine list.
+    * Store officers, staff and customers can view the full medicine list.
-d)	Store officers and staff can update medicine information.
+    * Store officers and staff can update medicine information.
-e)	Store officers can remove medicine from inventory.
+    * Store officers can remove medicine from inventory.

-4)	Order Management
+  * Order Management Features:
-Features:
-a)	Customers can add medicine to the cart.
+    * Customers can add medicine to the cart.
-b)	Customers can place an order.
+    * Customers can place an order.
 Status: Pending Order
-c)	After successful payment the status changes automatically.
+    * After successful payment the status changes automatically.
 Status: Paid Pending Order
-d)	Staff can view all paid pending orders.
+    * Staff can view all paid pending orders.
-e)	Staff packs order and notify delivery man by clicking notify button.
+    * Staff packs order and notify delivery man by clicking notify button.
 Status: Shipping Order
-f)	After delivery, delivery man changes order status to proceed order by clicking proceed button.
+    * After delivery, delivery man changes order status to proceed order by clicking proceed button.
 Status: Proceed Order

-5)	Sales Management
+  * Sales Management Features:
-Features:
-a)	Store Officers can view all sales (monthly, yearly).
+    * Store Officers can view all sales (monthly, yearly).
-b)	Store Officers can view net profit.
+    * Store Officers can view net profit.
-c)	Staff and delivery man can view their individual sales.
+    * Staff and delivery man can view their individual sales.

 # Registration Page